XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 invoice_id = '00000000-0000-0000-000-000000000000' # String | Unique identifier for an Invoice
 attachment_id = '00000000-0000-0000-000-000000000000' # String | Unique identifier for an Attachment
-content_type = 'image/jpg' # String | The mime type of the attachment file you are retrieving i.e image/jpg, application/pdf
+content_type = 'image/jpg' # String | The mime type of the attachment file you are retrieving i.e image/jpg, application/pdfbegin

-begin
-  #Allows you to retrieve a specified Attachment on invoices or purchase bills by it's ID
+  # Allows you to retrieve a specified Attachment on invoices or purchase bills by it's ID
   result = api_instance.get_invoice_attachment_by_id(xero_tenant_id, invoice_id, attachment_id, content_type)
   p result
 rescue XeroRuby::Accounting::ApiError => e